mukeshch77/To-Do-List-Application/README.md

 - **`delete_task()`**: Deletes the selected task from the list when the "Delete Task" button is clicked.
 - **`clear_tasks()`**: Clears all tasks when the "Clear All" button is clicked, after asking for confirmation.

-### Conclusion

-The **To-Do List App** is a simple task manager built with Python's `tkinter`.
+---The **To-Do List App** is a simple task manager built with Python's `tkinter`.
 It allows users to add, delete, and clear tasks, while displaying a motivational message.
 The app offers a clean and easy-to-use interface, making it a useful tool for staying organized and productive.